-As of December 31, 2013, we had 4,792 permanent employees, 209 of whom were employed outside of Chile.
-The average tenure of our permanent employees is approximately 7.2 years.
+As of December 31, 2014, we had 4,800 permanent employees, 190 of whom were employed outside of Chile.
+The average tenure of our permanent employees is approximately 7.4 years.

 As of December 31,

-2013 2012 2011
+2014 2013 2012

-Employees in Chile 4,583 5,450 4,720
+Employees in Chile 4,610 4,583 5,450

-Employees outside of Chile 209 193 182
+Employees outside of Chile 190 209 193

-Total employees 4,792 5,643 4,902
+Total employees 4,800 4,792 5,643

-As of December 31, 2013, 71% of our permanent employees in Chile were represented by 25 labor unions, which represent their members in collective negotiations with us.
+As of December 31, 2014, 68% of our permanent employees in Chile were represented by 25 labor unions, which represent their members in collective negotiations with us.
 Compensation for unionized personnel is established in accordance with the relevant collective bargaining agreements.
 The terms of most such agreements currently in effect are three years, and expiration dates of such agreements vary from contract to contract.
 Under these agreements, employees receive a salary according to a scale that depends upon job function, seniority and productivity.
-Unionized employees also receive certain benefits provided by law and certain benefits provided under the applicable collective bargaining agreement, which vary depending upon the terms of the collective agreement, such as housing allowances and additional death and disability benefits.
+Unionized employees also receive certain benefits provided by law and certain benefits provided under the applicable collective bargaining agreement, which vary depending upon the terms of the collective agreement, such as scholarships and additional health, death and disability benefits, among others.

-In addition, we own all of the equity of Institución de Salud Previsional Norte Grande Limitada ("Isapre Norte Grande"), which is a health care organization that provides medical services primarily to our employees and Sociedad Prestadora de Servicios de Salud Cruz de Norte S.A. ("Prestadora"), which is a hospital in María Elena.
-We make contributions to Isapre Norte Grande and to Prestadora in accordance with Chilean laws and the provisions of our various collective bargaining agreements, but we are not otherwise responsible for its liabilities.
+In addition, we own all of the equity of Institución de Salud Previsional Norte Grande Limitada ("Isapre Norte Grande"), which is a health care organization that provides medical services primarily to our employees, and of Sociedad Prestadora de Servicios de Salud Cruz de Norte S.A. ("Prestadora"), which is a hospital in María Elena.
+We make contributions to Isapre Norte Grande and to Prestadora in accordance with Chilean laws and the provisions of our various collective bargaining agreements, but we are not otherwise responsible for their liabilities.